AliyunContainerService/pouch/storage/volume/README.md

 ### Modules

-As of now, PouchContainer volume supports the following types of storage: local, tmpfs, ceph.
-If you want to add a new driver, you can refer to the sample code: [demo](volume/examples/demo/demo.go)
+As of now, PouchContainer volume supports the following types of storage: local, tmpfs.

 ## How to use volume

-As of now, volume supports the following operations: create/remove/list/inspect, for more details, please refer: [Volume Cli](docs/commandline/pouch_volume.md)
+As of now, volume supports the following operations: create/remove/list/inspect, for more details, please refer: [Volume Cli](../../docs/commandline/pouch_volume.md)

 ## Volume roadmap